pyladies/global-conference/content/about/_index.md

 ## The Volunteers

 We would not be able to run this conference without help from our volunteers.
-Please check the [Volunteer](/volunteer) page for more details on how to volunteer!
+Please check the <a href="/volunteer" class="alt-link">Volunteer</a> page for more details on how to volunteer!

 {{% /columns %}}